Why Biochar?

 In more technical terms, biochar is produced by thermal decomposition of organic material (biomass such as wood, manure or leaves) under limited supply of oxygen (O2), and at relatively low temperatures (<700°C).
 This process mirrors the production of charcoal, which is perhaps the most ancient industrial technology developed by humankind.
 Biochar can be distinguished from charcoal — used mainly as a fuel — in that a primary application is use as a soil amendment with the intention to improve soil functions and to reduce emissions from biomass that would otherwise naturally degrade to greenhouse gases.”

-The International Biochar Initiative
+The International Biochar Initiative (IBI)

 What is StormwaterBIOCHAR™?